MarydeM/The_Room/README.md

 added a function to examine objects in the player's inventory might be a good addition to the actions -line 270

 added more items to the game in roomSetup

+we really need the death function to work